Mpouransari/Tarantula-Trade-Extension-T-TTE/README.md

 # 🕷🕸 Tarantula Trade Extension ( T-TTE ) 🕸🕷

-Send Your Positions from Tradingview to Metatrader platform Easy to drink 🥂
+Send Your Positions from Tradingview to Metatrader platform Easy as drink 🥂

 🎉 24 H test FREE Available now ....